 Hi there progressive friends, conscientious Americans,

 I am impressed by the quality of Democratic hopefuls running for President in 2020.
 I would love to see them all having a say in the next administration.
-All of them.
-In my fantasy of a functioning republic, I would love to see all of these fine candidates make a pact that when one of them becomes the next President of the United States, that everyone will add their skills and abilities to the new administration.
+In my fantasy of a functioning republic, I would love to see many of these fine candidates make a pact that when one of them becomes the next President of the United States, that everyone will add their skills and abilities to the new administration.
 Each person should be in the Cabinet, the ministry, the many important secretary positions needed to run a large and complex country.
-Yes, this means that Marianne Williamson, if not becoming President, would lead the new Department of Peace, etc.
+Yes, this means that Marianne Williamson would lead the new Department of Peace, etc.

 Now for some unsavory realities.
 We are hearing it a lot.
 Vote.
 It is your right and duty to vote.
 Stand up and be counted.